APCVSRepo/sdl_implementation_reference/HowToBuild.md

 $make
 $make install
 ```
-After those operations, the binary package will be created, copy the bin folder to you embedded linux system, and run.
+After those operations, the binary package will be created, copy the bin folder to your embedded linux system, and run.